altruios/namshubettulpa/public/namshubettuple/interludes.md

 "RG::Hello, my name is Robert, Robert Glass"
 ~Al-tok examined him~
 'A strapping lad in his 30s., What a fitting name.
-Yes: this WAS Robert Glass.
+Yes: this WAS Robert Glass.'
-Al-tok knew him, from the edges of his dreams' "AT::A..."
+~Al-tok knew him, from the edges of his dreams~ "AT::A..."
 *Al-tok gasped, then coughed*
 ~He tried again~